The Green Goblin's Last Stand: Showings and reception

 Although it received little attention initially, over the years bootleg copies of the video began appearing at comic book conventions and Internet auctions.
 Capitalizing on this interest, in 2002 Dan Poole produced a documentary, The Making of The Green Goblin's Last Stand, which told the story of the film's production.
 The two films were shown together at several film festivals, including the Backseat Film Festival, the Waterfront Film Festival, and the Johns Hopkins Film Festival.
-The documentary was honored at the 2002 Nodance Film Festival, where it won the "Audience Award for Best Documentary" and the "Golden Orbs Award for Best Guerrilla Marketing."
+The documentary was honored at the 2002 Sundance Film Festival, where it won the "Audience Award for Best Documentary" and the "Golden Orbs Award for Best Guerrilla Marketing."
 Poole earned the latter award largely by enduring the snow in the festival's home of Park City, Utah to put up posters for his film while wearing a Spider-Man vest.
 Film Threat endorsed the "inspiring" documentary, calling it "the Hearts of Darkness of the comic-book world."
 The film also received the endorsement of Spider-Man co-creator Stan Lee.